 3. National Coach Museum

 Room after room of elaborately gilded royal carriages, including one built for Philip II of Spain that is so baroque it looks like architecture more than transport.
-The collection is split across two buildings — both included — and the contrast between the ornate old riding arena and the modern showroom is striking.
+Note that the Picadeiro Real — the old riding arena — is currently closed for renovation works.
+The newer showroom building remains open and is where the showiest pieces now sit.

 4. National Tile Museum

-Note: currently closed for restoration — verify current status before planning your visit.
+Note: currently closed for renovation — expected to reopen June/July 2026.
+Verify current status before planning your visit.

-Housed in a former convent with its own ornate chapel, this museum traces the 500-year history of the azulejo tile.
+Housed in a former convent with its own ornate chapel, this museum traces the 500-year history of the azulejo tile in Portugal.
 Located away from the city center in Xabregas, which makes the free transport especially useful for reaching it.
 The 75-foot (23 m) panoramic tilework of pre-earthquake Lisbon is alone worth the trip when it reopens.

 5. Santa Justa Lift